Shelro/MarkToolForPalmprintPoint/README.md

 2. For the left hand, A→B is the direction of x-Axis, so fill the index number of point A in the first column and the index number of point B in second column in a row.
 For the right hand, B→A s the direction of x-Axis, so fill the index number of point B in the first column and the index number of point A in second column in a row.
 3. Click "Save" button or "E" on the keyboard to save the parking slots to file and the slots should be drawn on the image.

-The following images show three types of parking slot.
-For each image, the parking lot point on the left hand side should be the first point you enter in the table.
-The parking lot point on the right hand side should be the second point you enter in the image.

 #### Advanced Functionality
 1. Press "F" key on the keyboard to magnify to a nearby region of mouse position.
 2. Click left mouse button and drag a mark to adjust its position.